-The proposed studio flat has good windows.
-Daylight and sunlight in all rooms within the proposed flat are better than the recommendations of the Building Research Establishment publication 'Site layout and planning for daylight and sunlight, a guide to good practice' published in 2022 and the normal planning requirements of London Boroughs and the London Plan.
+The proposed flats have good windows.
+Daylight and sunlight to all rooms within the proposed flats is better than the recommendations of the Building Research Establishment publication 'Site layout and planning for daylight and sunlight, a guide to good practice' published in 2022 and the standard planning requirements of London Boroughs and the London Plan.